 As far as exterior paints go, most have a lifespan of only a couple of years, after all, paint is made by huge corporations who, even if they HAD invented a long life paint, they don’t want you to know about it as they want to sell you MORE PAINT.

-NPA Exterior wall coatings do NOT CRACK, as they are special paints, applied by skilled coating installation teams using a high power spray gun, and once applied to your home exterior, never cracks at all, in fact the company guarantee it for up to 20 years not to crack!
+NPA textured masonry coatings do NOT CRACK, as they are special paints, applied by skilled coating installation teams using a high power spray gun, and once applied to your home exterior, never cracks at all, in fact the company guarantee it for up to 20 years not to crack!

 Not only that, it has other features too, such as a resistance to blistering, flaking and peeling, and unlike most ordinary paints, it comes with a full warranty that guarantees the promised longevity.